dmuiruri/woltorders/docs/assets/pages/data_exploration.md

 [Introduction](./../../index.md) | [Exploratory Analysis](./../pages/data_exploration.md) | [Forecasting Orders](./../pages/order_forecasting.md) |[Classifying Orders](./../pages/order_classification.md)

-# Data Overview
+# Overview

-This section investigates the relationships between features and the individual characteristics of the variables of interest.
+This section investigates the relationships between features and the individual characteristics of some selected variables.
+The main goal is to understand the data and also the underlying processes driving data generation.

 ## Correlations